MaxHalford/maxhalford.github.io/content/blog/weighted-sampling-without-replacement.md

 ![bar_chart](/img/blog/weighted-sampling-without-replacement/bar_chart.svg)

 Let's now concern ourselves with speed.
 I've been sampling 3 elements from a list of length 10 in the above examples.
 Admittedly, those are small numbers.
-Let's see how this algorithm fairs against numpy.
+Let's see how this algorithm fares against numpy.

 **numpy.random.choice**